ourlifeloop/marketing/src/cms/training-faqs/can-connections-add-maintenance-work-order-requests-for-their-loved-one.md

 ---
-question: Can Connections add Work Requests for their loved one?
+question: Can connections add work requests for their loved one?
 answer: This depends on the Community.
 If "Work Requests" is listed as a feature in your toolbar for your Community, connections may be able to submit requests if your team has requested this function be turned on for